flljy940/tp/docs/UserGuide.md

 ### Resetting the payment statement of one student or all students : `unpay`

-Resets the specified student's payment status to NOT PAID, or resets payment statuses for all students.
+Resets the specified student's payment status to NOT PAID, or resets payment statuses for all students at once.

 Format: `unpay INDEX` or `unpay all`